oapi-codegen/oapi-codegen/README.md

 This code is still young, and not complete, since we're filling it in as we need it.
 We've not yet implemented several things:

-- `oneOf`, `anyOf` are not supported with strong Go typing.
-This schema:

-        schema:
-          oneOf:
-            - $ref: '#/components/schemas/Cat'
-            - $ref: '#/components/schemas/Dog'

-    will result in a Go type of `interface{}`.
-It will be up to you to validate whether it conforms to `Cat` and/or `Dog`, depending on the keyword.
-It's not clear if we can do anything much better here given the limits of Go typing.

-    `allOf` is supported, by taking the union of all the fields in all the component schemas.
-This is the most useful of these operations, and is commonly used to merge objects with an identifier, as in the `petstore-expanded` example.

 - `patternProperties` isn't yet supported and will exit with an error.
 Pattern properties were defined in JSONSchema, and the `kin-openapi` Swagger object